steveblue/architect/ARTICLE.md

 # ~14% reduction in bundle size

 Thats a ~14% smaller bundle for this simple app!
 At scale that 14% can make a real tangible difference.
 These estimates include optimizations with @angular-devkit/build-optimizer and are served with gzip compression.
+I’ve seen other apps where Closure Compiler made the bundle ~20% smaller than the same app mangled with Uglify.

 There are other advantages to using Closure Compiler instead of Webpack.
-Closure provides warnings about potentially dangerous vulnerabilities in our application.
-This helps keep our applications secure.
+Closure provides warnings about potentially dangerous vulnerabilities.
+This helps keep web applications secure.
 Closure Compiler also optimizes JavaScript in interesting ways, transforming the actual code to make it run more performantly in the browser.
+These are great advantages Closure Compiler has over tools like Uglify or Terser.

 ## Conclusion